stcarrez/ada-keystore/docs/akt.md

 store your passwords, your secret keys and even your documents.

 Passwords are retrieved using one of the following options:

-.IP \(bu 4
-by reading a file that contains the password,
+* by reading a file that contains the password,
-.IP \(bu 4
-by looking at an environment variable,
+* by looking at an environment variable,
-.IP \(bu 4
-by using a command line argument,
+* by using a command line argument,
-.IP \(bu 4
-by asking interactively the user for the password,
+* by asking interactively the user for the password,
-.IP \(bu 4
-by asking through a network socket for the password.
+* by asking through a network socket for the password.

 ## OPTIONS